ShakNat/DupyliCate/README.md

 `--gemoma` The full path to GeMoMa must also include the name of the GeMoMa jar file

 `--busco` This flag can take the full path to busco.
 If you have installed busco via conda, activate the environment anf give the full path.
 If you have a docker-based installation of busco, just give busco_docker as the parameter to this flag

+`--busco_lineage` This flag can take the full path to BUSCO config file that specifies the BUSCO lineage to be used for the different sample organisms in an analysis

 `--busco_version` `--container_version` `--docker_host_path` `--docker_container_path` These flags are needed only if you want to do a BUSCO-based QC or auto scoring and if you have a docker-based busco installation